 The fundamental difference is that the Super Visa enables an individual to stay in Canada for two years.
 A 10-year multiple entry visa would have a status period for every entry of six months.
-We will assist you during the entire process of super visa and make your immigration process hassle-free.
+We will assist you during the entire process of a super visa and make your immigration process hassle-free.

-Eligibility Criteria For Super visa
+Eligibility Criteria For Super Visa

-- To be eligible for the Super Visa, a person should be the parent or grandparent of unless a resident of Canada or a permanent Canadian citizen.
+- To be eligible for the Super Visa, a person should be the parent or grandparent of a resident of Canada or a permanent Canadian citizen.

 - Moreover, they should also have a written letter of invitation from the child/grandchild inviting them to Canada.